apache/incubator-weex-site/source/references/components/waterfall.md

 <span class="weex-version">v0.11.0+</span>

-A component providing waterfall layout.
+A component providing waterfall layout over list component.

 ### Child Components

-Notes: The waterfall now supports the following child components: cell, header, refresh, loading and fixed-position components.
+Notes: The waterfall only supports the following child components: cell, header, refresh, loading and fixed-position components.
 Other kinds of components will not be guaranteed to be displayed correctly.

 * cell: presents the content for a single data item in waterfall
 * header: components that need to stretch across multiple columns.
 It can be sticky by using css position.